Fixed-gear bicycle: Conversion

 Many companies sell bicycle frames designed specifically for use with fixed-gear hubs.
 A fixed-gear or track-bike hub includes special threads for a lockring that tightens in the opposite (counter-clockwise) direction compared with the sprocket.
 This ensures that the sprocket cannot unscrew when the rider "backpedals" while braking.

-For a variety of reasons, many cyclists choose to convert freewheel bicycles to fixed gear.
+Many cyclists choose to convert freewheel bicycles to fixed gear.
 Frames with horizontal dropouts are straightforward to convert, frames with vertical dropouts less so.
 One method is to simply replace the rear wheel with a wheel that has a track/fixed hub.
 Another is to use a hub designed for use with a threaded multi-speed freewheel.
 Such a hub only has the normal right-handed threads for the sprocket and not the reverse threads for the lockrings used on track/fixed hubs.
 The sprocket on a hub without a lockring may unscrew while back pedalling.
 Even if a bottom bracket lockring is threaded onto the hub, along with a track sprocket, because the bottom-bracket lockring is not reverse threaded, the possibility still exists that both the sprocket and locknut can unscrew.
 Therefore, it is recommended to have both front and rear brakes on a fixed-gear bicycle using a converted freewheel hub in case the sprocket unscrews while backpedaling.
 It is also advisable to use a thread sealer for the sprocket and bottom bracket locking.
 The rotafix (or "frame whipping") method may be helpful to securely install the sprocket.